Trump Supporter Tells Her Daughters That Getting Groped Is 'No Big Deal'

 On the morning that Dr. Christine Blasey Ford and Brett Kavanaugh are to answer questions about the alleged sexual assault, MSNBC was on location in Montana talking to citizens about sexual assault and the fitness of Brett Kavanaugh.

-Huffington Post said that an unnamed mother of two and Trump supporter in Bozeman, MT gave her teen daughters advice live on MSNBC, saying that groping is “no big deal” as it is something that all teen boys do.
+Huffington Post said that an unnamed mother of two and Trump supporter in Bozeman, MT, gave her teen daughters advice live on MSNBC, saying that groping is “no big deal” as it is something that all teen boys do.
 She continued to say that even if Kavanaugh had done what he is accused of, it shouldn’t disqualify him from being selected to the Supreme Court.

 “[The potential attack] doesn’t take away from his character and his job to do what he needs to do as a Supreme Court nominee.”